unifi-hackers/unifi-lab/README.md

 of UniFi-Lab as a robot IT that always monitors the controller and takes actions when needed.

-UniFi lab was initially made available through Ubiquiti Networks as example how to instrument the UniFi API.
-As of writing thanks to this code drop others have been inspired to create (even cleaner) interfaces to the UniFi API.
+These version is using  UniFi API interface.
 For example have please have a look at Jakob Borg's unifi-api for Python (https://github.com/calmh/unifi-api).

 # Features
 ## MAC Addresses White List
 The UniFi controller will block any MAC that is not on the list.
+You can alse configure SSID where MAC will be NOT blocked ("Guest WiFi").

 ## Poor Signals Reconnect
 The UniFi controller will kick (aka reconnect) any stations that fall below